Great Migration wildebeests Mara River crossing Tanzania safari

 You might also enjoy going on a spice tour, where you're taken to local spice farms and do plenty of smelling and tasting.
 Zanzibar is actually known as the Spice Island, and has a long history of spice growing and trading.
 Think cinnamon, nutmeg, turmeric, cardamom and cloves.
 Yum.

-If you're sold on a Zanzibar holiday, read 15 truly unmissable things to do in Zanzibar.
+If you're sold on a Zanzibar holiday, you might like to read 15 truly unmissable things to do in Zanzibar.

 3. Gorilla trekking